bhi5hmaraj/blog/src/content/posts/better-thinking-through-writing.md

     - the tool should not hinder your progress or flow state
     - tool should help you collaborate without friction when needed \[trivial inconviniences\]
     - my way of writing/thinking involves using an outliner heavily (eg. workflowy, dynalist)
-- is there a difference between
-    - writing by hand and typing?
+- [TODO] is there a difference between writing by hand and typing?
-        - there are some studies which
-    - writing vs dictating to an AI
+- [TODO] writing vs dictating to an AI
 - AI x writing
     - people get an illusion of understanding when they dicsuss ideas with an LLM
     - there is a huge epidemic of people offloading their writing, thereby thinking to llms hence leading to atrophy of thinking in general.
 Similar to how muscles atrophies without resistance.